darpa-brass/bbn-immortals/ChallengeProblems/cp_05/bbn-swri-mdl-requirements.md

  * Although we will do our best to provide a suitable replacement and consider all data available, unless properly documented by SwRI in a central location we are aware of it is possible some properties may not be considered for DAU selection!

- * Measurements have been excluded from this draft until we receive a response to the [Measurements Clarification Issue](https://git.isis.vanderbilt.edu/SwRI/BBN/bbn-immortals/issues/50)

  * The general idea for how we are handling additional data that does not follow the MDL spec is as follows:
    1. It is defined as an element of the GenericParameter
    2. During our internal processing, it is brought into the parent object (such as a port or DAU), replacing any